 Rejections cause delays, but they can usually be avoided.

 There are times when something goes wrong and your current provider rejects the release of your number to a new provider.

 For this reason, it’s a good idea to be sure that all of the information you give to your new provider, such as the service address, billing telephone number, and account holder’s name, is entirely accurate.

 You can ensure that you have the correct information by contacting your current provider and requesting a CSR for the number (Customer Service Report).

-Here is another post with all the reasons that a port can be rejected:
+If you’re looking for even more information, we have another post with all the reasons that a port can be rejected.

 Complex ports can take longer to complete.

 Most number ports are classified as “simple ports”, and if yours is a simple port, then the processing time will usually be minimal.
 When your number has extra features attached, such as forwarding, call groups, or special voicemail services, this may cause delays.

 Contact your current provider to find out what you can do to expedite the transfer, and if features need to be removed before porting your number.

 In general, porting your phone number to a new provider does not take very long.
 As a rule of thumb when you request a transfer, contact your current provider to find out exactly what they require to release your phone number; then, contact your new provider to find out what they need from you.